Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Interviewed by CEST (Centro de Estudos Sociedade e Tecnologia) about [The Future of AI in Education](https://www.youtube.com/watch?v=Fg0eu_SNlCU) in 2022.
 * Invited speaker at the [_1st Conference in the Middle East on AI in Higher Education_](https://youtu.be/K2Ct4GqTSFk?t=3702), speaking on "AI and Data Privacy in Higher Education" in late 2021.
 * Reviewer for AAAI 2022, IJCAI-PRICAI 2020.
-* At IM DATA 2019, I delivered an hour-long talk on applications of AI to education, and then moderated a panel discussion on a similar topic.
+* Invited to deliver an hour-long talk at IM DATA 2019 on applications of AI to education, and then moderate a panel discussion on a similar topic.
-* I interned as a Data Scientist at Udacity in 2017.
+* Interned as a Data Scientist at Udacity in 2017.
 My work there involved analysis of data from millions of students to provide better course recommendations.

 ## Math Expertise
 I also have a thorough background in mathematics and probabilistic analysis.
-I published a few papers as an undergraduate:
+I published these papers as an undergraduate:
 * AAAI 2016: ["A Tool to Graphically Edit CP-Nets"](/artifacts/papers/AAAI_2016.pdf), a short conference paper on a tech demo for a web-based tool that allowed editing and analyzing an annotated directed-acyclic-graph structure called a CP-Net.
 * AAMAS 2015: ["Probabilistic Copeland Tournaments"](/artifacts/papers/AAMAS_2015.pdf), a short conference paper I contributed to that deals with the computational hardness of a particular probabilistic inference problem.
 * J. Phys.
 A 2015: ["Generating random walks and polygons